 Table 2-9 shows vessel calls at the Port of Oakland from 2014-2019, broken down by vessel class, based on data collected by the Port.
 Over this period, the use of Panamax vessels at the Port of Oakland is trending downward while the use of larger vessels is trending upward.
 The majority of vessel calls have shifted from PPX Generation I in 2014 to PPX Generation II by 2019.
 This shift can be attributed to smaller vessels (i.e., Panamax) being replaced with larger vessels that carry more tonnage on a single voyage, as evidenced by the increase in cargo tonnage and TEUs, and decrease in vessel calls, since 2014.
 This trend to reduce voyages is an effort to realize economies of scale in the container shipping market.
-While no PPX Generation IV vessels called from 2017-2019, there were four calls in 2020.
+While no PPX Generation IV vessels called from 2017-2019, there were four calls in 2020, five calls in 2021, and three in 2022.